jts-singh/jts-world/README.md

 # jts-world
-tis is my first git repositrory
+This is my first git repositrory
 <br>
 Author-jayveer singh